 Please keep in mind: you don’t need to excel at all three in order to be considered for admission into our program.

-We also require you to bring some original material.
-This can be a song you composed, a monologue you wrote, a character you’ve created, a brief (a minute or two is sufficient) dance combination you’ve choreographed, a rap, a poem, a chant, a pantomime: it’s all on the table.
+About that original material: This can be a song you composed, a monologue you wrote, a character you’ve created, a brief (a minute or two is sufficient) dance combination you’ve choreographed, a rap, a poem, a chant, a pantomime; it’s all on the table.
 Your original piece may replace your prepared song or monologue when appropriate.
 If it’s purely supplemental, we ask that you keep it short.

 Above all, we humbly ask that you relax, focus, and be yourself.
 It’s not easy, but the best thing that you can do is be exactly you, and work the way that you like to work.
 This is not a job interview, so for the love of Pete, wear everyday clothing.
 Wear stuff that you always wear.
 This is no time for your Sunday best, unless that’s how you dress for the other six days of the week, too.